2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 ### Leadership vs. management

 A successful Bitcoin startup depends on finding the right balance between leadership and management.
 Leaders provide vision, inspire teams, and drive the company towards ambitious goals.
 Managers, on the other hand, ensure that day-to-day operations run smoothly, tasks are completed efficiently, and the team remains productive.
 Bitcoin startups often require a blend of both qualities, as leadership is necessary to keep pushing boundaries.
-At the same time, effective management is crucial for maintaining order amid the chaos of a fast-paced environment.
+At the same time, effective management is crucial for maintaining order in a fast-paced environment.

 Understanding one's role within this spectrum can define the company's culture and directly influence its trajectory.
 An entrepreneur in the Bitcoin space must be able to inspire belief in their mission while also making pragmatic decisions to keep the venture moving forward.